Wabinab/NLP_GroupProject_DG/README.md

-# NLP_GroupProject_DG
+# NLP: Document Classification Group Project

-NLP: Document Classification Group Project
+Internship Group Project.
+(To be filled in).